 The Meaning of Birth – 武田地夜

 Disclaimer: I do not own Tales of Symphonia or Tales of the Abyss or the characters and story lines pertaining to it.
-They belong to their respective owners and Namco Bandai.

 Chapter 4: Dreams of Memories